disconnect3d/TermsScheduler/README.md

 * Backend - REST Api made in Flask
 * Ant colony optimization algorithm written in C and scripted in Perl (this part *might* get rewritten because it is old and not so maintainable) - TBD (*not yet added to the repo*)

+For more info on specific subproject (frontend/backend) see README files in frontend/backend directories.

 ### Launching

-For more info on specific subproject (frontend/backend) see README files in frontend/backend directories.

-However, if you want just to check out/test project, it can be run through [docker-compose](https://docs.docker.com/compose/) (if you are not into topic of, check out [Docker](https://www.docker.com/what-docker) first):
+The project can be run through [docker-compose](https://docs.docker.com/compose/) (if you are not into topic of, check out [Docker](https://www.docker.com/what-docker) first):

 ```bash
 $ docker-compose build && docker-compose up
 ```

+This will build two docker images (install all dependencies to the images, not in your system) and then run containers based on built images.

+The containers will expose ports to the host OS:

-This will launch two containers - one for backend and one for frontend.
+- 5000 - for backend

-The backend container will be exposed to port 5000 and the frontend one to 8282 (configured in *docker-compose.yml*).
+- 8282 - for frontend

+So both parts can be accessed from localhost.

+The exposed ports can be changed in the *docker-compose.yml* file.

 **IMPORTANT NOTE: Currently, the docker containers use debug settings, so don't use it for deployment.**